scipion-em/docs/docs/user/tutorials/modelBuilding/a060-ccp4Refmac.rst

       -  Percentage of free reflections: Percentage of reflections observed and not included in the refinement process.
-These reflections are used to compute the .
+These reflections are used to compute the *R factor free*.

-      -  | Overall : Fraction of total differences between observed and computed amplitudes of structure factors, previously scaled, regarding total observed amplitudes of structure factors.
+      -  | Overall *R factor*: Fraction of total differences between observed and computed amplitudes of structure factors, previously scaled, regarding total observed amplitudes of structure factors.
          | :math:`     R factor = \frac{\sum||F_o|-|F_c||}{\sum|F_o|}
                 `
          | where :math:`|F_o|` is the observed amplitude of the
            structure factor and :math:`|F_c|` is the calculated amplitude of the structure factor.

-      -  Average Fourier shell correlation: , cross-correlation between shells of two 3D volumes in Fourier space, calculated using complex Fourier coefficients, divided by the number of structure factors in a particular frequency (resolution) shell.
+      -  Average Fourier shell correlation: *FSC*, cross-correlation between shells of two 3D volumes in Fourier space, calculated using complex Fourier coefficients, divided by the number of structure factors in a particular frequency (resolution) shell.
-         :math:`FSC_{average}` has the advantage over of being independent on weight (related with inverse variances of cryo-EM density maps) whenever resolution shells are thin enough that the number of structure factors in each shell is almost equal :raw-latex:`\citep{brown2015}`.
+         :math:`FSC_{average}` has the advantage over *FSC* of being independent on weight (related with inverse variances of cryo-EM density maps) whenever resolution shells are thin enough that the number of structure factors in each shell is almost equal :raw-latex:`\citep{brown2015}`.

-      -  | Overall weighted : Overall that applies a weight factor to differences between observed and computed amplitudes of structure factors, and also applies that weight factor to the observed amplitudes of structure factors.
+      -  | Overall weighted *R factor*: Overall *R factor* that applies a weight factor to differences between observed and computed amplitudes of structure factors, and also applies that weight factor to the observed amplitudes of structure factors.
 As in the :math:`FSC_{average}`, the weight is related with inverse variances of cryo-EM density maps.
          | :math:`           weighted R factor = \frac{\sum(w |F_o|-|F_c||)}{\sum(w |F_o|)}
                 `
-         | where is the weight factor.
+         | where *w* is the weight factor.

-      -  | Overall weighted : Also known as generalised , this factor is
-           computed as the root square of the fraction of total squares of weighted differences between observed and computed amplitudes of structure factors, previously scaled, regarding the total of weighted squares of observed amplitudes of structure factors.
+      -  | Overall weighted *R2 factor*: Also known as generalised *R factor*, this factor is computed as the root square of the fraction of total squares of weighted differences between observed and computed amplitudes of structure factors, previously scaled, regarding the total of weighted squares of observed amplitudes of structure factors.
          | :math:`           weighted R^2 factor = \frac{\sum(w (|F_o|-|F_c||)^2)}{\sum(w (|F_o|)^2)}
                 `